tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 ---
 layout: post
-title: A (more) complete guide to Web Scraping
+title: A (more) in depth guide to Web Scraping
 published: true
 enable_latex: true
 permalink: /webscraping